JaredVargason/BigSequencer/README.md

 Use the **retrigger** parameter to make the sequencer restart at the beginning on playback.

 ## Usage
+On Windows, move the VST folder to your VST plug-in location.
+The default is usually `C:\Program Files\Common Files\VST3`.

 Generally, once you have the VST installed and opened in your DAW of choice, set the plugin's MIDI output channel to match an instrument's input channel.

 Turn cursors on and off to have more "hands" playing notes at a time.

 Changing the width, height, min note, max note, root note, scale, or fill chance will regenerate the note grid.

 ### Usage in FLStudio